timescale/docs/timescaledb/tutorials/aws-lambda/3rd-party-api-ingest.md

 aws events put-targets --rule schedule-lambda --targets file://targets.json
 ```

-To check if the rule is connected to the Lambda function, go to AWS console > Amazon EventBridge > Events > Rules,
+To check if the rule is connected to the Lambda function, in the AWS console, navigate to Amazon EventBridge > Events > Rules, and
 select your rule and the Lambda function’s name should be under “Target(s)”.

 ![aws eventbridge lambda](https://assets.timescale.com/docs/images/tutorials/aws-lambda-tutorial/targets.png)